Mathieu-Poirier/UART_EMU_V2/README.md

 ## UART Simulation (C++ / Dear ImGUI Demo)

 My UART device simulation project including a freestanding build and an ImGui demo simulating two UART devices.
 Developed on Linux with C++ and Make.
-Packaged in an AppImage for Linux with Windows build instructions and WSL support.
+Packaged in an AppImage for Linux.

 ## Project Story